 All those emotions, at their core, are the same – a dull, hollow sort of pain that you feel when reality fails to live up to your expectations.
 The only thing that differs is the cause of the feeling – the departure of a loved one, cruel words from someone you thought should know better… When reality is disappointing, yet you have no choice but to accept it.

 The fact that the Korean language chooses to describe the nature of the emotion itself rather than the causes of it is something I’ll always find fascinating.
 There’s also 서운하다, which is fairly similar to 섭섭하다 as it means, technically, more or less the same things, yet it feels different somehow – it’s softer, with a sort of tenderness to it, the sadness fresh and flowing, like water. 섭섭하다, on the other hand, is harder, more bitter, and the sadness is laced with resentment.
-The difference highlights once again how the Korean language puts its focus on defining how an emotion makes one feel, as opposed to what makes one feel the way they feel.
+The difference highlights once again how the Korean language focuses on defining how an emotion makes one feel, as opposed to what makes one feel the way they feel.

 I don’t think language determines or limits what we can or cannot feel.
 What it does, in my opinion, is provide us the means to define them.
 By doing so, we transform them from nebulous thoughts and feelings into concrete concepts.
 And because every language does it a little differently, the same emotions can manifest in slightly different forms depending on the language they are described in.
 While the core meaning remains the same, there may be small yet significant differences, like cultural connotations, that make each interpretation unique in its own way.